EmilyMayGrout/coatithon_code/code_review/pranav-code-review.md

       is missing.
 If this is not feasible because of a lot of NaNs in some individuals, some sensitivity analyses trying out varying values of the DBSCAN radius might become necessary.

+      You are taking care of this after each time this function is called, when you transfer the NaN values between rows (specifically, for fission and fusion detection).

 ### visualize_network_matrix(...)